Peugeot maker PSA's car revenue returns to growth after lockdowns

-PARIS (Reuters) - Peugeot maker PSA Group PEUP.PA on Wednesday posted a 0.8% decline in its third-quarter sales though revenue from its core auto division returned to growth after slumping during coronavirus lockdowns.
+PARIS (Reuters) - Peugeot maker PSA Group on Wednesday posted a 0.8% decline in its third-quarter sales, though revenue from its core autos division returned to growth after slumping during coronavirus lockdowns.

-The car industry has benefited after dealerships re-opened in recent months, though some countries such as France are mulling fresh restrictions including a possible lockdown to fight a resurgence in the COVID-19 pandemic.
+The turnaround comes ahead of PSA’s merger with Fiat Chrysler (FCA), due to close early next year, although a resurgence in the COVID-19 pandemic could lead to fresh restrictions on movements and stores in Europe before then.

+PSA’s shares were down 2.8% in early trading, even though the group beat expectations on revenue by a wide margin, analysts at Jefferies said.
+Other French stocks were falling, as the country braces for a possible renewed lockdown.

-Under CEO Carlos Tavares, PSA, which is working through a merger agreement with Fiat Chrysler FCHA.MI (FCA), has also focused increasingly on its more expensive models, helping it ride out falls in sales volumes.
+Under CEO Carlos Tavares, PSA has focused increasingly on its more expensive and profitable models, helping it ride out falls in sales volumes.

-PSA reported overall sales stood at 15.5 billion euros ($18.32 billion) for the July-September quarter, down 0.8% from a year earlier.
+PSA reported overall sales at 15.5 billion euros ($18.3 billion) for the July-September quarter, down 0.8% from a year earlier.
 Automotive revenue rose 1.2% to 12 billion euros, after ending the first half of the year down 35.5%.

+Car sales volumes fell, even as dealerships re-opened after lockdown measures eased, but this was offset by the popularity of higher priced models - a model PSA’s French rival Renault is trying to emulate as part of its turnaround plan.

-Car sales in volumes fell, but this was offset by price effects.
-The company had said over the summer that new versions of its Peugeot 208 model and Opel’s Corsa were boosting its order books.
+PSA had said over the summer that new versions of its Peugeot 208 model and Opel’s Corsa were boosting its order books, and its focus on SUV-style cars has also helped.

-PSA maintained its target to reach an adjusted operating margin for its automotive division of more than 4.5% for the 2019 to 2021 period.
+PSA kept its target to reach an adjusted operating margin for its automotive division of more than 4.5% for 2019-2021, and said it would likely generate positive cash flow this year.

 The group’s $38 billion merger with FCA, set to create the world’s fourth largest carmaker under the name “Stellantis”, is due to close in the first quarter of 2021.